Statistics With R: A Short Course

 More Details About the Course Content

-There is no way to cover all the possible uses of R in a single course, so an important theme will be helping participants understand the fundamentals of how R “thinks” so that they can begin to use R independently.
+There is no way to cover all the possible uses of R in a single course, so an important theme will be helping you understand the fundamentals of how R “thinks” so that you can begin to use R independently.
 For this reason, the course focuses on basic R functions and practical issues like interpreting output and getting help.
-After this course, participants will be well-equipped to tailor R to the sort of work they do.
+After this course, you will be well-equipped to tailor R to the sort of work they do.

 This course is thoroughly hands-on.
-Participants are encouraged to write code along with the instructor, and to participate in the carefully-designed exercises that will be interspersed throughout the seminar.
-By the end of the course, participants can expect to log more than a dozen hours of guided practice coding in R.
+You are encouraged to write code along with the instructor, and to participate in the carefully-designed exercises that will be interspersed throughout the seminar and assigned as “take-home” exercises after each class session.
+By the end of the course, you can expect to log more than a dozen hours of guided practice coding in R.

 Computing